 In general, an employee is disqualified from receiving further benefits if the employee refuses to return to work after receiving notice to do so from their employer.
 If your employer has called you back and you did not return to work, you must report that you have refused an offer to work when filing your weekly certification.
 You will have an opportunity to provide more information about your reason for not returning to work.

 DES will determine continued eligibility for unemployment benefits on a case-by-case basis.
-You may continue to be eligible for benefits if you do not return to work for good cause.
-Examples of good cause related to COVID-19 are set out above these FAQs in the section titled Returning to Work, including being diagnosed with COVID-19, caring for someone with COVID-19, or being unable to get to work because of travel restrictions due to COVID-19.
+You may continue to be eligible for benefits if you have good cause for not returning to work.
+Examples of good cause related to COVID-19 are set out above these FAQs in the section titled “Returning to Work,” including being diagnosed with COVID-19, caring for someone with COVID-19, or being advised by a medical provider to self-quarantine due to COVID-19.

 Proof may be required to substantiate your good cause.
+A general concern related to COVID-19 does not constitute good cause to refuse an offer of suitable work.

 If a school provides students the option to attend in person full time, the school is considered open.
 If you choose for a student in your care to attend online remote instruction when they have the option to attend in person, you are not eligible for benefits and must return to work, unless you meet one of the other COVID-19 criteria.